kscherer/kscherer.github.com/pages/cobbler_setup.md

 - manage_dhcp: 1
 - manage_dns: 1
 - manage_tftp: 1
+- virt_auto_boot: 0

+Cobbler does not support auto boot with Xen.

 Change modules.conf to tell cobbler to use dnsmasq for dhcp and dns and the internal tftp server.